History of the Los Angeles Chargers: 2021–2023: The Brandon Staley era and the Justin Herbert era begins

 With Herbert firmly entrenched as the starting quarterback, the Chargers hired former Rams' defensive coordinator Brandon Staley as their new head coach on January 17, 2021.
 The Chargers started the 2021 season strong at 4-1 going into Week 6, but they would struggle and lose 7 of their next 12 games, including a tie breaker to enter the postseason in their season finale on the road against the rival Las Vegas Raiders.

 The Chargers performed better in 2022.
 Despite initially starting with a 1-2 record, Herbert would lead the Chargers to a 10-7 record by the end of the season, earning a Wild Card appearance, although they lost the season finale against the Denver Broncos 28-31.
 Heading into the Wild Card matchup against the Jacksonville Jaguars, the Chargers were expected to be the favorites.
 In comparison to the Chargers' fairly average season, the Jaguars had only managed an appearance after a sudden comeback which was guaranteed by a victory against the Tennessee Titans.
 However, despite initially leading by a large amount (27-0), and causing 4 turnovers on Jaguars quarterback Trevor Lawrence, Lawrence was able to rally the Jaguars to a second-half comeback.
 The Chargers only scored a single field goal in the second half, and the Jaguars ultimately beat them 31-30, causing the Chargers to blow one of the biggest leads in postseason history.

 On December 15, 2023, following a 63-21 loss against the Las Vegas Raiders, Brandon Staley and General Manager Tom Telesco were fired.
 Brandon Staley ended his Chargers career with a 24-25 record.
 Meanwhile, Telesco's record as Chargers GM was 86-95.
 The Chargers hired former San Francisco 49ers and University of Michigan head coach Jim Harbaugh to lead the team starting in the 2024 season.

 2024–present: Jim Harbaugh era begins

-On January 24, 2024, Jim Harbaugh was hired by the Chargers as their next head coach.
+On January 24, 2024, Michigan University head coach Jim Harbaugh was hired by the Chargers as their next head coach.
+He previously lead the San Francisco 49ers to Super Bowl XLVII in 2012.
 The 2024 season started with a 2–0 record for the first time since 2012 and they would later finish with an 11–6 record and a wild card playoff spot after a one–year absence.
 However, despite leading 6–0 in the second quarter, the Houston Texans would eventually end their season with a disappointing 12–32 loss in the Wild Card round.